openaps/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/AapsScreens.md

 ![Insulin Profile](../images/Screenshot_insulin_profile.png)

-This shows the activity profile of the insulin you have chosen in [config builder](#Config-Builder-insulin).
+This shows the activity profile of the insulin you have chosen in [Config builder > Insulin](#Config-Builder-insulin).
 The curves will vary based on the [DIA](#your-aaps-profile-duration-of-insulin-action) and the time to peak.

 The **purple**  line shows how much insulin remains after it has been injected as it decays with time and the **blue** line shows how active it is.